 It's always in an organization's best interests to have qualified, educated staff members.
 That's why many employers offer education remission programs, which help ensure that their employees have up-to-date skills and knowledge.

-One survey of human resources professionals found that 49 percent of businesses offer some kind of tuition assistance for graduate-level studies.10 But even if your employer doesn't currently offer a remission program, it's still worth asking whether you can get some help paying for career-related education.
+A Society for Human Resource Management (SHRM) survey of HR professionals found that 49 percent of businesses offer some tuition assistance for graduate-level studies.
+But even if your employer doesn't currently offer a remission program, it's still worth asking whether you can get some help paying for career-related education.
 Emphasize how a master's degree could help you do a better job at work and, in turn, improve your employer's bottom line.

 2. Working at your school

 Many schools offer master's degree students paid positions in which they assist with research or teaching.
-In these jobs, you could do things like lead seminars, teach introductory classes, mark papers, or help conduct special research.
+You could do things like lead seminars, teach introductory classes, mark papers, or help conduct special research in these jobs.

 3. Scholarships, fellowships, and grants